 If you’re looking for a more cost-effective alternative to LVT, Vinyl Flooring will give you the desired look for less.
 Because it’s essentially one sheet of flooring, when sealed correctly around edges (and joins if you’ve got a particularly big bathroom), it will be 100% water resistant.

 Aside from the low cost, vinyl’s appeal also draws from the huge range of styles available on the market.
 Because each design is printed, manufacturers are free to create unique flooring that separates itself from the competition.
-So whether you’re looking for a simple wood design, or something a little more outlandish, rest assured you’ll find a vinyl to suit your taste.
+So when it comes to bathroom flooring options, whether you’re looking for a simple wood design, or something a little more outlandish, rest assured you’ll find a vinyl to suit your taste.

 There is a debate that surrounds whether you can use Engineered Wood in a bathroom.
 We have previously advised it’s okay to be used in a kitchen (with caution), which can see fluctuating temperatures and moisture levels.
 Engineered Wood’s multiple layers make it more resistant to these factors than its solid wood counterpart.
 However, we also advise that all spills are cleaned up immediately to mitigate the risk of water damage.
-Whilst this is easy to do in a kitchen, it’s much less practical in a bathroom.
+Whilst this is easy to do in a kitchen, it’s much less practical in a bathroom, which is why we don’t consider it one of the best bathroom flooring options.

 If you are looking to lay Engineered Wood in your bathroom, you’ll need to choose boards with a thickness of 14–15mm to offer the most durability whilst still remaining flexible.
 Then, the flooring will need to be either lacquered or hard-wax oiled to increase its resistance to moisture.
 It comes down to personal preference, however the risk of water damage is still there – especially if fitted incorrectly.
 We’d therefore, advise you use a more recommended flooring type for your bathroom.